Kathleen Leahy

-Kathleen Leahy (born 29 October 1993) is an indoor and field hockey player from Canada.
+Kathleen Leahy (born 29 October 1993) is an indoor and outdoor field hockey player from Canada.

 Personal life

 Kathleen Leahy was born and raised in Victoria, British Columbia.

 Career

 Indoor hockey

 Leahy made her debut for the Canadian Indoor team in 2017, at the Indoor Pan American Cup in Georgetown.

 Four years later she represented the team again, winning a silver medal at her second Indoor Pan American Cup in Spring City.

 Field hockey

 Kathleen Leahy debuted for the national team in 2013 during an international tour to Europe.

-Leahy spent years in the national team before appearing in her first major tournament, the XXI Commonwealth Games in the Gold Coast.
+Leahy has competed in many international tournaments including the XXI Commonwealth Games in the Gold Coast, the 2022 Pan American Cup in Santiago, Chile, and the 2022 FIH World Cup in Terassa, Spain.

 She won her first medal in 2022, taking home bronze at the Pan American Cup in Santiago.